dansmyers/IntroToCS-2020/Labs/6-All_The_Functions.md

 Can you write a group of functions that will print this flag?
 Try to use the minimum number of individual `print` statements in your program.

-Tip: it's easy to write two functions that print the two different lines, but can you modularize things more than that?
+Tip: it's easy to write functions that print entire lines, but can you take advantage of the repeating patterns to break things down more?

 ## Would Everyone Please Rise for the Presentation of Our National Colors

-Design your own sweet text flag and write a program that uses methods to print it.
+Design your own **sweet** text flag and write a program that uses methods to print it.

 Again, try to minimize the number of individual `print` statements in your code and try to break things down to the finest level of detail possible.

 [Proposal to update the Rollins Alma Mater](https://www.youtube.com/watch?v=fiyL-bKwL4U).